AlfiePerkins1/CSGO-Bible/Bible.md

 - It is a multiplayer first person shooter.
 In puts two teams(Terrorist & Counter Terrorist) against in each other in a variety of objective based game modes.

-- The game has an active e-sports scene with the latest major being [PGL Stockholm 2021 which was won by Na'Vi against G2 in a Bo3](https://liquipedia.net/counterstrike/PGL/2021/Stockholm)
+- The game has an active e-sports scene with the latest major being [PGL Stockholm 2021 which was won by Na'Vi against G2 in a Bo3](https://liquipedia.net/counterstrike/PGL/2021/Stockholm) which received 2.7million peak viewers<sup>[1](#Major-Viewership)</sup>